scrummastermind/SumoSwissKnife/README.md

 * Select time range
 * Customize it if needed
 * You may change the outpu format Command Palette > Sumo: Change Results Format

+## TODO

+Due to python threading limitation, future plan to replace the metedata chache generator by golang based cli, to be used as stanalone as well as a hook for this plugn